 Top of the pyramid: Achieving results

-By tracking your email metrics, you can pinpoint your best-performing content and most-engaged recipients.
-Book a free demo with one of our experts to see how ContactMonkey can improve your internal communications:
+Book a free demo with one of our experts to see how ContactMonkey can improve your digital workplace communications.

 2. The Deloitte Model

 Engage employees by creating a culture where people are involved, respected, and challenged.

 The premise of the Deloitte employee engagement model is to create a workplace that’s “irresistible” to workers—somewhere they want to work every day.